 The College Empowerment Program is a collaborative effort between the Division of Student Health and Human Services and Division of Instruction to increase college access and college completion among Los Angeles Unified School District graduates.
-Four College Empowerment School Social Workers provide services to select comprehensive high schools and their associated continuation high school.
-These schools were identified utilizing the District's 2017-2018 Student Equity-Based Index.
-Schools were selected based on the highest duplicated equity index counts in each local district.
+Nine College Empowerment School Social Workers provide services to select comprehensive high schools and their associated continuation high school.

-- Awareness: Increase awareness and understading of postsecondary options and resources
+- Awareness: Increase awareness and understanding of postsecondary options and resources

 - Eligibility: Increase passage of A-G courses with a C or better and completion of requirements necessary for college entrance success

 - Preparedness: Increase student aspirations and beliefs in college attainment and develop knowledge, skills, dispositions and attributes necessary for post-secondary success

 - Access: Increase college access for underrepresented populations and activities related to college planning, admission, and financial aid

 - Fulfillment: Increase number of students enrolling, attending, persisting, and completing college